-Before making any distributions, it's best to come up with an overall plan for estate: how you plan to resolve debts, which assets you plan to sell, which assets you plan to distribute directly, which heirs will get what, etc.
+Before making any distributions, it's best to come up with an overall estate settlement plan: how you plan to resolve debts, which assets you plan to sell, which assets you plan to distribute directly, which heirs will get what, etc.

-Your goal is to allocate 100% of the net value of the estate (after considering estate expenses, taxes, and debt resolution) and have each heir scheduled to receive the proper items and total value.
+Your goal is to resolve all debts and to allocate 100% of the remaining value of the estate, with each heir scheduled to receive the proper items and the correct overall share of the estate.
 It's usually easiest to try to do things in this order:

 The will usually specifies the percentage of the net estate that each heir should receive.
 For example, if the will says that Sally should get 40% of the estate, and the estate is worth $200K, then Sally is be entitled to $80K worth of assets and cash, and all of the defined distributions for Sally should add up to $80K.